CRPropa/CRPropa3/Extending-CRPropa.md

 ```

 ### Replacing base classes
-Alternatively the simulation chain (ModuleList) and the cosmic ray source (Source, SourceProperty) can be explicitly written down and extended in Python.
+Alternatively the simulation chain (ModuleList) and the cosmic ray source (Source, SourceProperty) can be explicitly written down and replaced.
-The following code replaces a ModuleList
+The following code replaces a ModuleList:
 ```python
 m1 = SimplePropagation()
 m2 = ElectronPairProduction()